 Once you hit the 6 month mark on your trade show timeline it’s time to start thinking about the marketing campaign you surrounding your event.
 Planning your advertising, direct mail, email marketing, promotional items and giveaways around the 6 month period will give you plenty of time to build the pre-event buzz essential for trade show success.

-Advertising, Direct Mail and Email Marketing:
+Advertising, Social Media, Direct Mail and Email Marketing

 If you want to build product awareness giving away product samples and having in-booth demonstrations is a sure-fire way to draw a crowd.
 If you want to generate leads, having contest and in-booth giveaways such pens, notebooks or treats works well.
 Simply have attendees fill out a lead form to receive their giveaway.

 3 Months Out — Finalize Details and Training

-At the 3 month point, you should have all of the major details figured out, however there are many smaller task that need to be tackled before you can set sail to your event.
+At the 3 month point, you should have all of the major details figured out.
+However, there are many smaller task that need to be tackled before you can set sail to your event.
 The final stretch of your trade show timeline should be focused on finalizing these details, tying up loose ends such as travel and accommodations, training your booth staff and scheduling diners and meeting with clients and prospects for networking.

-Training your Staff
+Training Your Staff

 A well-trained booth staff is the greatest asset an event marketer could ask for, so making sure your team is briefed and primed for the event is essential.
 Rehearse sales pitches, train staff members on products, discuss the branded messaging your organization wants put across and create a list of goals and procedure for your team to follow.
 Beginning this process 3 months out gives your staff enough time to train and get comfortable with their roles.

-Travel and Accommodations:
+Travel and Accommodations